 What are your favorite things to do in Luxembourg?

-Where do you recommend to visit in Luxembourg?
+Where do you recommend visiting in Luxembourg?

-Luxembourg has some great things to see in the north like the Mozelle (wine region) and the little Switzerland hiking areas as well as the lakes but they are hard to get to without a car.
+Luxembourg has some great things to see in the north, like the Mozelle (wine region) and the little Switzerland hiking areas as well as the lakes, but they are hard to get to without a car.

 How to make new friends in Luxembourg?